redwallhp/VillagerUtils/README.md

 * Commands to edit villager trades, professions, biomes and experience levels.

+* Support for editing wandering trader traders.
+  (See the Wandering Traders section, below, for caveats.)

 * Log villager deaths with enough information to reasonably recreate them.

 * Protect villagers from grief by only allowing WorldGuard region members to harm them.